If you are interested in staying at Abhayagiri as an overnight guest, we ask that you please read the following before making a request to stay.

-Guests participate in the daily routine, including the morning group meditation which begins at 5:00 am and the evening group meditation which begins at 7:00 pm or 7:30 pm.
-The daily morning routine also includes a brief chore and a three hour work period.
-Physical disabilities/sensitivities are taken into account when work tasks are decided upon in the 7:30 am work meeting.
+Guests participate in the daily routine, including the morning group meditation which begins at 5:00 am and the evening group meditation which begins at 7:00 pm.
+The daily morning routine also includes a brief chore and a three-hour work period.
+Physical disabilities/sensitivities are taken into account when work tasks are assigned in the 7:30 am work meeting.
 We ask guests to inform the guest monk of any physical problems that may prevent specific types of work, for example, heavy lifting or digging.

-On Saturdays and Lunar Observance Days the evening meetings begin at 7:30 pm and are followed by a Dhamma talk.
+On Saturdays and Lunar Observance Days, the evening meeting is followed by a Dhamma talk.

-On Lunar Observance Days, the four moon quarters, the schedule is open and the day is set aside for formal meditation and contemplation.
-After the 7:30pm evening meditation and Dhamma talk, there is usually an all night vigil with sitting and walking throughout the night.
-At midnight, a one hour question and answer tea break is held in the Dhamma Hall.
-Sitting and walking meditation continues after 1 am until 3 am when morning chanting begins.
+On Lunar Observance Days, the four moon quarters, the schedule is reduced and the day is set aside for formal meditation and contemplation.
+After the 7:00 pm evening meditation and Dhamma talk, there is typically a late-night vigil with sitting and walking throughout the night.
+At midnight, a question and answer tea break is held in the Monk’s Dining Hall.
+Sitting and walking meditation then continues until 3 am, when morning chanting begins.
 The day after the Lunar Observance Day is also set aside for rest and further practice.

 As the scheduling for the Lunar Observance Day varies somewhat from the observable moon phases, check the Abhayagiri Calendar for exact dates.
-It is optional for overnight guests and visitors to attend the all night vigil.
+Attending the vigil is optional for overnight visitors to the monastery.

 A Guide to Monastic Etiquette at Abhayagiri Buddhist Monastery

-This is intended as a guide to laypeople staying at Abhayagiri Monastery.
+This is intended as a guide for laypeople staying at Abhayagiri Monastery.
 People from non-Buddhist backgrounds may find the discipline and customs somewhat unfamiliar.
-It is hoped that the following information will help in giving greater understanding and sensitivity to the various conventions of monastic life.
+It is hoped that the following information may assist in providing greater understanding and a sensitivity to the various conventions of monastic life.

 The Vinaya, the code of monastic discipline, establishes a relationship with laypeople without whose daily support the Saṇgha could not continue.
 Monks and nuns are prohibited from possessing money and from storing food.
 They are completely dependent on the laity for many simple things, such as the preparation and offering of food, pruning foliage, and digging in the earth.

-In monasteries, emphasis is placed on establishing harmony by mindfulness and consideration for others.
+In monasteries, an emphasis is placed on establishing harmony through mindfulness and a consideration for others.
 Guests are invited to share in these observances of beautiful behavior and sensitivity.

-When offering something to a monk or nun or talking with them, one should not stand over them but rather approach them at the same level at which they are sitting.
+When offering something to a monk or nun or speaking with them, one should not stand over them, but rather approach them at the same level at which they are sitting.